lucascortes96/PyMtCall/README.md

 adata_new = process_and_integrate_variants('input_folder', adata)
 ```

-- `input_folder` should contain your allele count, refAllele, and coverage files.
+- `input_folder` should contain your MGATK output; allele count, refAllele, and coverage files.
 - The resulting `adata_new` will have variant and VAF information integrated for downstream analysis.

 ## Requirements